tailwindlabs/tailwindcss.com/source/docs/utility-first.blade.md

 @endslot
 @endcomponent

-Aside from that, maintaining a utility-first CSS project turns out to be a lot easier than maintaining a large CSS codebase, simply because HTML is so much easier to maintain than CSS.
+Aside from that, maintaining a utility-first CSS project often turns out to be a lot easier than maintaining a large CSS codebase, mainly because HTML is generally easier to maintain than CSS.
 Large companies like GitHub, Heroku, Kickstarter, Twitch, Segment, and more are using this approach with great success.

 If you'd like to hear about others' experiences with this approach, check out the following resources: